 “I was very tempted to stay at one of the occupational therapist jobs I took in Oak Harbor, Wash., on Whidbey Island…They only get 20 inches of rain a year, compared to the 70 inches they get in Olympia where I lived before I started traveling,” she said.

-“I really liked the feel of the community on the island and my co-workers begged me stay.
+“I really liked the feel of the community on the island, and my co-workers begged me to stay.
 I definitely will consider retiring there.”